daherb/mulle-spatial/grammar/SpatialGer.lagda.md

 For English we just had to map objects and relations onto strings and glue them together.
 For German we actually have to implement inflection for determiners.
+In GF we would be talking about linearization types.
+They are data types that represent intermediate steps of the translation between the abstract types and the final string.
+A powerful way to implement these intermediate types is by using records and total functions (in GF called tables).
+That is great because we have the same tools here in Agda.

 Before we dive into that, we start by defining our new module and load the common "abstract" syntax and the built-in strings.